hexcowboy/punk-loot/README.md

 The process is as follows:

-First an original CryptoPunk is sent to the oracle.
-Once the oracle receives the CryptoPunk, it will trigger the blockchain to release a message saying that it received the CryptoPunk.
+First an original CryptoPunk is sent to the Oracle.
+Once the Oracle receives the CryptoPunk, it will trigger the blockchain to release a message saying that it received the CryptoPunk.

 A server exists outside of the blockchain (called the external API) that continuously listens for this message on the blockchain.
 Once it finds the message, it then mints the four new items to the same account that sent the original CryptoPunk.

 After the Loot Oracle mints the new Loot NFTs, they are now freely tradeable on NFT marketplaces and will appear in your wallet.

-Because the external API needs to mint new items, the oracle must be funded to cover gas fees.
-The oracle fees are subject to change but will be a flat fee of some amount of Ether.
-At the project genesis, the price for the oracle is `0.1 ETH` or `100000000000000000 wei`.
+Because the external API needs to mint new items, the Oracle must be funded to cover gas fees.
+The Oracle fees are subject to change but will be a flat fee of some amount of Ether.
+At the project genesis, the price for the Oracle is `0.1 ETH` or `100000000000000000 wei`.

 In most cases, a web application will walk you through this process.
 The classic example for this repository is [punk.loot.st](https://punk.loot.st/) which is open source in the [web-app](web-app/) folder.

-## Small Changes

-- For every item that is minted, there is a 1/100 chance that the Loot item is shiny (like [shiny Pokémon](https://bulbapedia.bulbagarden.net/wiki/Shiny_Pok%C3%A9mon)), meaning if you have 3 punk attributes, there is a 3/100 chance you will receive an extra rare Loot item
-- All punks regardless of species can be changed to either Large (forrmerly known as "Male") or Petite (formerly known as "Female"), at no extra cost
-- All punks of the Human species can change skin color between Default, Dark, Darker, Light, and Lighter, at no extra cost
-- Vampire hair trait was moved to the facial hair slot since it was previously it's own slot, but the minter will receive both the facial hair and the vampire hair Loot in their wallet